JaimieSanita/JaimieSanita/README.md

 😄 Pronouns: She/Her/Hers

-⚡ Fun fact: I climbed Mount Kenya, the second tallest mountain in Africa
+⚡ Fun fact: I climbed Mount Kenya, the highest mountain in Kenya & the second highest in Africa